kariorth1/LIS-545-Final-Term-Project/README.md

 ## Metadata Files

-These are XML files that are structured according to the Darwin Core standard.
+These are four XML metadata files for the XLSX data files.
+They are structured according to the Darwin Core standard.
+- ActiveSpaceMetadata:
+- BehaviorModelsMetadata
+- DepthDataMetadata
+- MpvementDataMetadata

 ## Final Report File